 A bronchoscopy is a procedure that lets the doctors look at your child's lungs and airways from the inside while they are under a general anaesthetic.
-It is important as it allows them to see the mucus in your child's lungs and look for signs of infection or inflammation.
+It is important as it allows them to see deep inside your child's lungs and look for signs of infection or inflammation.

 Your child will usually have a bronchoscopy annually until they are six years old, as they are too young to cough up a mucus sample.

-How is it Done?
+How is it done?